Scatter Creek Wildlife Area: History

 Grassland and prairie units of the Scatter Creek Wildlife area were formed by retreating glaciers approximately 15,000 years ago.
-The glacial till helped create a fertile ecosystem which allowed the migration of animal, insect, and plant species into the areas.
+(Note: Other sources mention the glacial retreats that affected the prairie lands to have occurred 10,000 years ago.)
+The glacial till helped create an outwash plain of thin soil that is full of rocks; the prairie is often prone to drought due to the shallow layers.
+A fertile ecosystem developed which allowed the migration of animal, insect, and plant species into the areas.
 Indigenous people in the region used the prairies for sustenance and medicinal needs, harvesting a variety of wildflowers or hunting wild game.
 Native Americans used fire to allow the prairies to remain as open grassland.

+Early settlers converted the prairie lands into farms, introducing non-native plants and stopping the practice of controlled burns.
+The Scatter Creek area was temporarily used as the county seat for Thurston County.

+The prairies of Scatter Creek and connected units was once part of Puget prairie which once spanned up to 160000 acre.
 Approximately 2% of the original prairie footprint remains with most restoration and conservation efforts undertaken by local volunteer groups in collaboration with environmental scientists.
+The first restoration and preservation projects undertaken in the Scatter Creek Wildlife Area began in the mid-1990s.

+Oversight and management

+The multiple units of Scatter Creek are overseen by a cooperative that includes The Nature Conservancy, Thurston County Parks Department, and Washington Department of Fish and Wildlife (WDFW), along with several volunteer associations.

 Units

 Black River Wildlife Area Unit

 The Black River Wildlife Area Unit is located between Gate and Rochester, Washington on the Black River.
 Open for the fishing, hunting, and viewing of wildlife, the 120 acre grounds features a sedge meadow.
-The unit is also known as the Black River National Wildlife Refuge or as the Black River Habitat Management Area.
+The unit is also known as the Black River Habitat Management Area.
+(Note: An additional preserve of a similar name, the Black River National Wildlife Refuge, also known as the Black River Unit, is part of Billy Frank Jr. Nisqually National Wildlife Refuge.
+The refuge is located north of Littlerock.
+The unit was established in 1996.
+As of 2026, efforts to develop and protect the 2200 acre preserve are ongoing.)

 The Nature Conservancy purchased a pair of wetland tracts totaling 124 acre near the refuge in 2002.